Capt. Paul Derham

-Paul enjoys operating his own fleet of five vessels although as he says “..it’s not without its Trials and Tribulations”
+Paul enjoys operating his own fleet of four vessels although as he says “..it’s not without its Trials and Tribulations”

 The Mudeford Ferry was featured in the BBC programme ‘Invasion of the Job Snatchers’ and Paul came up with the catch phrase for his crew of, “unless you are 5 minutes early for shift, you are late”.

 Hi.
 My name is Ted Bishop and I am one of the skippers of the Mudeford ferry.
 I have been at sea for most of my working life.
 For 38 years I was a commercial fishing skipper working an area which extends from Portland Bill to Beachy Head, sometimes in the kind of weather that would not be described as inviting.
 Five years ago I joined the ferry team with the intention of continuing my working career until I was no longer useful.
 3 years ago I took on a new challenge by deciding to deliver a few motor yachts during the slack periods of the ferry service.
 This has now grown into an extremely busy job and in the past two years I have traveled in excess of 30,000 miles delivering over 140 very expensive new motor yachts to places as far away as Bergen in Norway, Kotka in Finland and Barcelona in the Med.

 In my spare time I like to paint and you can see some of my paintings on Facebook